DIVERSITY FUNDING IS NOW OPEN!!

 - Events funded by the GPSS must bear the GPSS logo on all promotional items and media (Download the logo here).

-- Organizers of events funded by GPSS are encouraged to photograph the event and provide those photos to the GPSS Secretary (email@example.com)..
-These photos will be used on the GPSS website as record of events funded by the Diversity Committee.
+- Organizers of events funded by GPSS are encouraged to photograph the event and provide those photos to the GPSS Secretary (email@example.com) within two weeks of the date of the event.
+The photos may be used for the GPSS website or social media as records of events funded by the Diversity Committee.

 The University of Washington is committed to providing access, equal opportunity and reasonable accommodations in its services, programs, activities, education and employment for individuals with disabilities.
 To request disability accommodation, contact the disability services office at least ten days in advance at: 206-543-6450/V, 206-543-6452/TTY, 206-685-7264/F or firstname.lastname@example.org.